Series 1: Unix Foundations

 Lessons

-Man pages, sections, searching with /, command history, and --help.
+Man pages, sections, --help, and command history.
 The built-in documentation system you’ll use all quarter.

 Read, write, execute for user/group/other.
 Octal notation (755), chmod, chown, and why directory execute permission matters.

-Environment variables, $PATH, ~/.bashrc, aliases, and setting up your C development environment (CC, CFLAGS).
+Environment variables, $PATH, ~/.bashrc, aliases, and setting up your C development environment.

 Related resources: